Narsimha-komari/Narsimha-komari/README.md

 I’m a passionate and motivated fresher with a strong interest in web development I have hands-on experience with HTML, CSS, JavaScript, Java, Node.js, and databases like MySQL & SQL.
 I'm eager to build real-world projects and continue learning new technologies to grow as a full-stack developer.
+I'm currently focused on building practical projects to strengthen my skills and gain real-world development experience.
+I enjoy solving problems through code and am always looking for opportunities to collaborate, learn new technologies

 ## 🌐 Socials